 N X 50 with right fin and left paddle

-N X 50 with left fin and right paddle
+N X 50 with left swim training fins and right paddle

 N x 50 with fins and paddles

 This freestyle drill, of course, is not unique to Arizona; you may know it under a different name and may already use it in your program.
 Rick would have the sprinters swim “Zona Style” on the Power Towers with resistance, and I took the concept back to Penn State in the fall of 2007 with great success.
 We continued to use “Zona Drill” with Power Towers during our first five years of program history here at Liberty, again with what I believe was a great success.